Simon Millman

 Simon Alexander Millman (born 14 January 1977) is an Australian politician.
-He has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Mount Lawley.
+He was elected Labor member of the Western Australian Legislative Assembly, representing Mount Lawley, in 2017 and 2021.
+He retired from politics at the 2025 state election.

 Millman studied law at the University of Western Australia, and worked as an industrial relations lawyer at Slater and Gordon.

+Career

 End of Life Choices

 Millman was one of the members of the WA Parliament's Joint Select Committee on End of Life Choices that recommended the introduction of assisted dying legislation in August 2018.

 Speaking on the tabling of the Committee's report he said:there was more than enough evidence presented to our committee for us to reach the view that assistance is being provided to patients at the end of their life, but that this assistance, although arguably illegal, does not lead to any criminal prosecution.
 I call this "don't ask don't tell".
 As a lawyer with a faithful belief in the rule of law, this is an intolerable situation.
 Bad laws should not be evaded and avoided; bad laws should be changed.
 Access to rights should be available to everyone equally, based on the premise that no-one is above or beyond the law.One of the Committee's recommendations concerned establishing an Expert Panel to advise on ways to increase take-up of Advance Health Directives, the legally binding mechanism by which Western Australians are able to set out their wishes regarding future treatment options.
 Millman was appointed by Attorney General John Quigley as Chair of the Expert Panel.
 Writing in Western Australia's daily newspaper, the West Australian, Millman reflected on the need for the Panel by referring to the Committee's deliberations:It was profoundly concerning to hear that some health providers are failing to abide by the terms of legally binding AHDs.

 As a lawyer, I find it astounding that a person can have these wishes simply disregarded by health professionals.